wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 1. While in a Terminal with the present working directory at your local repository, configure you valid GitHub user name and email (if you haven't already).
 For example:

    <pre><strong>
-   git config user.name "John Doe" git config user.email "john_doe@gmail.com"
+   git config --global user.name "John Doe" git config --global user.email "john_doe@gmail.com"
    </strong></pre>

    PROTIP: Any name and email can be specified in Git.
-That's a big reason organizations ask for cryptographically signing commits in GitHub.
+That's a big reason organizations ask for cryptographically signing commits in GitHub, which requires that the email specified be validated.

    <a name="ListKeys"></a>